krabhi977/impim-api/README.md

 Install ElasticSearch (needs to be done manually).

-Install Thumbor in its own virtualenv and install python dependencies from requirements files:
+Install Thumbor in its own virtual env and install python dependencies from requirements files:

     make setup